KevinAst/feature-u/SCRIPTS.md

                          Following runs SELECTED tests ON master src
                          ===========================================
-test:lib ............... run unit tests that are part of our published library test:lib:watch ......... ditto (continuously) test:samples ........... run unit tests from our sample code (in the Dev Guide) test:samples:watch ..... ditto (continuously) test:all ............... run ALL our unit tests test:all:watch ......... ditto (continuously)
+test:lib ............... run unit tests that are part of our published library  TODO: NOT yet in feature-u test:lib:watch ......... ditto (continuously)                                   TODO: NOT yet in feature-u test:samples ........... run unit tests from our sample code (in the Dev Guide) TODO: NOT yet in feature-u test:samples:watch ..... ditto (continuously)                                   TODO: NOT yet in feature-u test:all ............... run ALL our unit tests test:all:watch ......... ditto (continuously)